Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Can I link to or copy documents on your website?

-Instructors, schools, and others are welcome to link to or use any of the material posted at billiards.colostate.edu, as long as the materials are not repackaged or used in any for-sale items (e.g., manuals, books, DVDs, etc.), and as long as the source is clearly cited (if not linked directly).
+Instructors, schools, and others are welcome to link to or use any of the material posted at billiards.colostate.edu, as long as the materials are not repackaged or used in any for-sale items (e.g., manuals, books, Instructional Videos, etc.), and as long as the source is clearly cited (if not linked directly).
 Material is posted on the website so people can use it and benefit from it, not to keep it private.
-However, no part of my book, DVDs, or CD-ROMs may be copied or used directly without Dr. Dave's permission.
+However, no part of my book, Instructional Videos, or CD-ROMs may be copied or used directly without Dr. Dave's permission.

 spotted ball vs. striped ball